CS555 Computer Communications and Networking

 Homework assignments are on a semi-regular basis.

-We will use a network simulator, Network Workbench (NW), for course
+we will use a network simulator, Network Workbench (NW).

 networking protocols in a "virtual reality", where network devices